-Frederick Koch, recognized as an Aviation Security Expert by U.S. Federal Courts, is a graduate of the Los Angeles County Sheriff’s Department and Cal State – Dominguez Hills University.
-Mr. Koch served as Director, Assets Protection, Corporate Security – Continental Airlines, holding a Security Clearance with the Department of Defense (DOD) as a Field Grade Officer Tech 4, Air Force – Lieutenant Colonel.
+Frederick Koch is recognized as an Aviation Security Expert by U.S. Federal Courts, is a graduate of the Los Angeles County Sheriff’s Department and Cal State – Dominguez Hills University.
+Mr. Koch served as Director, Assets Protection, Corporate Security – Continental Airlines, holding a Security Clearance with Defense Investigative Agency (DIA) / Department of Defense (DOD) as a Field Grade Officer Tech 4, Air Force – Lieutenant Colonel.

 On the Air Transport Association (ATA) Security Committee, Mr. Koch worked with U.S. government officials to create software to identify and neutralize threats harmful to the industry’s economy.
 Realizing U.S. government programs inadequately protected airline revenue, Mr. Koch created his own internal Fraud Department, saving over 10 million dollars annually.

-Mr. Koch has instructed at the FBI Training Academy, participated in government counterintelligence operations, administered classified security programs and managed government informants.
+Mr. Koch has instructed at the FBI Training Academy, participated in government counterintelligence operations, administered classified security programs, and managed government informants.
+In 2011, Mr. Koch assisted SEAL Team 6 with logistical support to capture Osama Bin Laden.
 Mr. Koch is a regular guest lecturer at Tulane University – Graduate School of Professional Advancement.